CAG2Mark/LogCombiner/README.md

 # LogCombiner
-A tool to combine Minecraft Logs
+A tool to combine and search Logs

 # Using